Attention Teachers: Group visit reservations for the 2020-21 school year will open early August 2020.

 Groups are encouraged to visit us and explore our indoor spaces on rainy days.
 However, our eating space is very limited on rainy days since all of our picnic tables are outside.
 Please take this into consideration when making your plans.

 Yes, your group will be assigned bins in which to store your lunches and other belongings.
-Please do not leave valuable items in the group bins; the Children’s Museum of Sonoma County is not responsible for items left in the bins.
+Please do not leave valuable items in the group bins; the Children’s Museum is not responsible for items left in the bins.

 Please contact our Programs Coordinator with additional questions at firstname.lastname@example.org or call 707-546-4069